brown-cs-224/Mesh-Stencil/README.md

 In this assignment, you will gain experience with low-level manipulations of triangular meshes by implementing several geometry processing functions: subdivision, simplification, and one other method of your choice.
 Subdivision and simplification are, in a sense, opposites: one increases the resolution of a mesh while the other decreases it.
 The particular subdivision algorithm you will implement is called Loop subdivision; the particular simplification algorithm is called quadric error simplification.

+## Setup

+If you're using the provided stencil code, you'll need to copy over the `Eigen` directory from your path project.
+Note that `Eigen` is in `.gitignore`.

 ## Relevant Reading

 - The lecture slides!